AI in Assessment

 Assessments featuring written components will need to be reviewed and adjusted.
 Generally, it's best to assess the process rather than the product of a writing assignment, unless the originality and authorship of the submission can be guaranteed.
 One approach is to incorporate short-form writing exercises into the teaching process – nested tasks that feed forward and build toward a larger submission, providing ample formative opportunities for students to practice their writing and receive timely, constructive feedback on drafts.

-Assessing students using traditional in-person invigilated exams seems an obvious solution to the threat of AI.
-However, for essay-style exams, the need to handwrite large amounts of memorised information represents a regressive solution in terms of authenticity, with well-documented drawbacks to student learning and engagement.
+Assessing students using traditional in-person invigilated exams are an obvious solution to the threat of AI.
+However, they need to be used carefully and only where required to ensure award integrity.
 If we prioritise assessment security at the expense of authenticity, equity and alignment to learning outcomes, we risk compromising our assessments in ways that disadvantage the majority of students.
-Colleagues are therefore encouraged to choose other forms of assessment instead.
+Colleagues are encouraged to use a diverse mix of assessment types instead, determined and agreed at programme level.

 However, there will always be scenarios in which in-person examinations are necessary and appropriate – especially for large cohorts in lower stages.
 In these circumstances, you are encouraged to adopt a digital exam approach for accessibility reasons and ease of implementation.
 If you would like to learn more about creating a digital exam, please refer to our online guidance or speak to a member of the LTDS Digital Exams Team.